Sidaril/NexusLogistics/README.md

 # NexusLogistics for Dyson Sphere Program

-**Version: 1.0.0**
+**Version:** 1.0.0

-This mod is an unofficial update and translation of the original PackageLogistic mod, expanded with new features, quality-of-life improvements, and compatibility with the latest versions of Dyson Sphere Program.
-It provides a centralized, "magic" logistics network that simplifies resource management across your entire cluster.
+An unofficial update and feature-rich continuation of the original **PackageLogistic** mod by `qlvlp-com`.
+NexusLogistics provides a centralized, "magic" logistics network that dramatically simplifies resource management across your entire star cluster, allowing you to focus on designing and expanding your factory.

+---

 ## A Note on Permissions and Original Work